 The world of business is broad based and dynamic.
 This ever-changing environment offers stimulating and rewarding careers in a range of sectors.

-The Higher National Certificate in Business is a two-year part-time course which enables you to study modules and topics that are relevant to a range of careers.
+The Higher National Certificate in Business is a one-year full-time course which enables you to study modules and topics that are relevant to a range of careers.
 This broad focus enables you to complement your professional experience with a strong grasp of the underpinning principles that support a successful career in business.

-The programme is offered on a part-time twilight/evening basis which allows you to combine your existing professional role with your studies.
-Over two years you will study ten modules which will cover a broad range of business-related subjects.
-With assignments linked to your professional work context, you can make an immediate impact within your current organisation.
-You will be expected to undertake independent study for at least 4-8 hours per week.
+The programme is offered on a full-time basis.
+Over one year you will study modules which will cover a broad range of business-related subjects.
+You will be expected to undertake independent study alongside your course.

 All business organisations demand well qualified, versatile and adaptable staff with high-level skills, knowledge and sound business acumen.
 This course will give you the transferable skills needed to meet the changing circumstances of business practice.
 It will also open up potential opportunities for further study, including progression to a Higher National Diploma, Foundation Degree or Honours Degree in subsequent years.